 The sequence corresponds to the steps indicated in the diagnostic table.

-2. Impact 34 kPa (10 inches Hg) vacuum to the MAP sensor should cause a change in signal level.
+2. Impact 34 kPa (10 inches Hg) the vacuum applied to the MAP sensor should cause a change in the signal level.
 Subtract the second signal level value from the first.
-The voltage value must be greater than 1.5 V. When a vacuum is applied to the MAP sensor, the signal level must change constantly.
-A slow change in signal level indicates a malfunction of the MAP sensor.
+The voltage value should be greater than 1.5 V. When the vacuum is applied to the MAP sensor, the signal level should change continuously.
+A slow change in the signal level indicates a faulty MAP sensor.

-3. Detach the MAP sensor from the bracket and rotate the MAP sensor.
+3. Disconnect the MAP sensor from the bracket and rotate the MAP sensor.
 Changes in the output signal greater than 0.1 V indicate a faulty connector or contact.

 Is the difference between the two signal levels less than the set value?